ICP-MS Core Facility

 Inductively Coupled Plasma Mass Spectrometry (ICP-MS) is an analytical technique that is used across the earth, environmental, and planetary sciences, and beyond.
 The UT ICP-MS Core Facility currently includes a ThermoFisher iCAP TQ ICP-MS and an ESL NWR193nm excimer laser ablation system.
 This Core Facility provides elemental abundance measurements for both UT-affiliated and external users, covering nearly all non-volatile elements in a wide variety of natural and synthetic samples, ranging from water/ice, soils to silicate rocks.
 A Neoma MC-ICP-MS will be added to this Core Facility.

-We provide services for research and commercial users inside and outside of the University of Tennessee.
+We provide services for research and commercial users inside and outside the University of Tennessee at the following rates.

 ICP-MS Core Facility